deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Humans have opened gates to the hell

 God has given us 2 ears and 1 mouth, so you must use those in proportion i.e. 2/3rd listen 1/3 talk

+If you kill a killer the number of killers in the world remains the same.